cosmos/ledger-cosmos/UISPEC.md

 Same as Right click, unless we are in the 'Value Chunk Preview', in which case we step out from the 'Value Chunk Preview' and skip to the next screen.

 ##Known issues:
-We currently don't scroll the key (in line 2) and only display the first 20 characters.
+We currently don't scroll the key (in line 2) and only display its first 20 characters.
 The key can be longer though.
 Unfortunately scrolling 2 lines at the same time seems to be impossible in Ledger (TODO: confirm this).
 We need a way of scrolling the key or some other way of displaying the full key string.